reasonml/reason-react/docs/callback-handlers.md

 ## Callback With State Update

-You can't update state in `self.handle`; you need to use `self.reduce` instead.
+You can't update state in `self.handle`; you need to use `self.send` instead.
 See the next section.